WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 Can I put water onto the stove?

-Yes.
-You can manage steam that rises from the sauna stove, allowing control of humidity and intensity of the heat.
+Yes, you can manage steam that rises from the sauna stove, allowing control of humidity and intensity of the heat.

 Although adding water over the rocks humidifies the session, and is one of the best aspects of an authentic sauna, please remember not to dump water on the rocks.

 Instead, drizzle water on with a ladle intermittently until the heat reaches an appropriate level.
+Adding a lot of water in a small space can create a wave of unexpected heat for fellow guests as well as yourself.

 A trained member of staff will be nearby at all times for any queries and support you may need managing the heat and the water on the rocks.